Your Push Notification Was Delivered. Your Message Was Not.

 The Turkish message itself.

 That is where engagement collapses quietly.
-Not because Turkish users hate push notifications.
-Because the notification does not earn enough trust, urgency, or relevance in the first half-second.
+Not because Turkish users hate push notifications, but because the message does not earn enough trust, urgency, or relevance in the first half-second.
+This is exactly why push messaging belongs inside a serious Turkish localization strategy, not at the end of a campaign checklist.

 What Actually Breaks